 As for your internet, you should consider arranging this as soon as possible, most providers are usually very busy with limited slots for installations, so get it booked in as soon as you have decided who to go with.
 You can purchase a TV licence online, by setting up a payment plan or making a one off payment.

 Don’t worry; we’re here to help!
 We’ve put together a handbook that explains what to do in different scenarios and how to report maintenance issues.
-You’ll be emailed a copy of the handbook when you have collected your keys and you’ll also find an information sheet in the property.
+You will be emailed a copy of the handbook when you collect your keys and you’ll also find an information sheet in the property.
 If you have any questions during your tenancy there are many ways to contact us.

 I won’t be moving in until September when the University term begins, do I still have to collect my keys on the 1st of July?

-No, our usual opening hours are Monday to Friday 10am-5pm; as long as you arrive within office hours you can collect your keys, but remember you will still be responsible for your rent and bills on the property from the start date of the agreement, even if you’re not living there from the start date.
+No, but you will still be responsible for your rent and bills on the property from the start date of the agreement, even if you’re not living there from the start date.

 You will need to pop into your nearest Post Office branch, or contact the Royal Mail.
 Full details on how to re-direct your post can be found on the Post Office website.

 Please do not leave your keys with anyone other than Target Properties; otherwise there is a chance they could be lost or returned late, resulting in charges and deductions from your deposit.
-Clearly mark your name on an envelope and pop your keys into it, securely seal the envelope and post it through the office door (do not write the property address on the envelope).
+Clearly mark your name on an envelope and pop your keys into it, securely seal the envelope and post it through the office door.
 A member of staff will collect it the next working day.
 If you are posting your keys to the office, please ensure you use tracked/recorded delivery.
 You will be responsible if they arrive late or are lost in the post.

 Don’t worry, no proof is required.
 We will ensure all the bills have been paid.